martenframework/marten/docs/docs/emailing/introduction.md

 Emailing backends define _how_ emails are actually sent when [`#deliver`](pathname:///api/Marten/Emailing/Email.html#deliver-instance-method) gets called.
 For example, a [development backend](./reference/backends#development-backend) might simply "collect" the sent emails and print their information to the standard output.
 Other backends might also integrate with existing email services or interact with an SMTP server to ensure email delivery.

-Which backend is used by when sending emails is something that is controlled by the [`emailing.backend`](../development/reference/settings#backend-1) setting.
+Which backend is used when sending emails is something that is controlled by the [`emailing.backend`](../development/reference/settings#backend-1) setting.
 All the available emailing backends are listed in the [emailing backend reference](./reference/backends).

 :::tip
 If necessary, it is also possible to override which emailing backend is used on a per-email basis by leveraging the [`#backend`](pathname:///api/Marten/Emailing/Email.html#backend(backend%3ABackend%3A%3ABase)%3ANil-class-method) class method.
 For example: